 We explored the various methods of defining the core boundaries for massive star models with the Modules for Experiments in Stellar Astrophysics (MESA).
 The currently accepted understanding is that core boundary definitions widely vary within modern star modeling, leading to inconsistent calculations for envelope ejection in binary star formation and it's associated parameters (Tauris 2001).
 We believe that these results may only apply to low-mass stars and that massive stars may have coherent boundary definitions in certain circumstances.
 Discovery of coherent core boundary definitions for massive stars may lead to more accurate calculations of binary envelope ejection energies and associated parameters.
 In order to increase the rate of our work, I have programmed submission and analysis scripts (Python & IDL) to enable parallel MESA simulations on the Northwestern Quest/Grail high performance computing cluster.

 A Massive Young Protostellar Core

 Published: The Astrophysical Journal, 6 Jan 2012

 The evolution of massive protostars is believed to involve mass accretion followed by outflow jets.
-In this paper we measured the collision of outflow jets with molecular hydrogen gas in a potentially very early phase massive protostellar system.
+In this paper, we measured the collision of outflow jets with molecular hydrogen gas in a potentially very early phase massive protostellar system.
 I developed data reduction software that automated the process of cleaning, combining and analyzing years of data.
 This 40-fold increase in efficiency left me the time to investigate previously uncorrected over-subtractions in the NICFIPS imager.
-I programed inverse correction frames to cancel these instrumental biases, a new correction technique which led to previously undiscovered shock-excited gas in Mol 160.
+I programmed inverse correction frames to cancel these instrumental biases, a new correction technique which led to previously undiscovered shock-excited gas in Mol 160.
 These shocks provided evidence of outflow jets and became the central focus of our paper.

 ApJ Abstract | PDF Download